 - a.
 The evaluation of courses generally follows relative grading system.
 In this system, the performance of a student is based on the rank in the class. - b.
 The evaluation of projects and dissertation generally follows an absolute grading system.
 Grades may be awarded on the discretion of the project/dissertation advisor(s) based on continuous evaluation during the semester, a final report/dissertation/thesis, and a final presentation to experts, including, wherever possible, an outside expert.
 The weightage given to performance and regularity in meetings and mid-term evaluation/presentation will be restricted to 40%.
-The grades may be based on the rubric provided in Annexure 1 in this chapter. - c.
-The grades that can be awarded along with their equivalent numerical points are given below.
+The grades may be based on the rubric provided in Annexure 1 in this chapter.

 Letter grade Grade point Performance

 A+ 10 Outstanding

-A 9 Excellent
+А 9 Excellent

 B+ 8 Very Good

 В 7 Good

 C+ 6 Average

 С 5 Below average

 D 4 Marginal

 F 0 Very poor

 Ι - Incomplete

 W - Withdrawn

 Ab. - Absent

 NC (Pass) 0 Audit course pass

 NC (Fail) 0 Audit course fail